kodegrenade/kodegrenade/README.md

 ### Hi there 👋

-Yeah, your are right I'm just another random software developer on github.
+Yes, you're right I'm just another random Software Developer on github.
 A summary of what I do is "I code, eat, sleep (sometimes) and write domestic gossip for local consumption."

+I like building and testing amazing tech products. 🧑‍💻

+I'm currently making my contributions to improve Pig farming in Nigeria through [Porkfund](https://porkfund.com) 🐖💰

 <!--
 **Brhamix/Brhamix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.